Broadway’s biggest night is almost here.

 When and where are the Tony Awards?

-The 73rd Tony Awards are on June 9 starting at 8 p.m.
-EST on CBS.
-They will be held at Radio City Music Hall in New York City.
+The 75th annual Tony Awards are set to take place June 12 at 8 p.m.
+ET at Radio City Music Hall in New York City.
+Last year, the show was held at the Winter Garden Theatre.

 Who are the nominees?